 In the summer of 2016, the National Inquiry of Bioethics (NIB) published an issue that included much information on Voluntary Stopping Eating & Drinking (VSED).
 Phyllis is one of the people who had an article published.
 You’ll find interesting and useful perspectives in this issue.
 Click to open the contents of what is available.

-This was my source for guidance and information when my husband was seeking information about the Death With Dignity Act and information about VSED (voluntary stopping eating and drinking).
+This website was my source for guidance and information when my husband was seeking information about the Death With Dignity Act and information about VSED (voluntary stopping eating and drinking).
 The Washington Death With Dignity Act went into effect on March 5, 2009.
-Compassion & Choices of Washington has an excellent Advance Directive and also an Alzheimer’s Disease and Dementia Mental Health Directive.
-See the “quick links” on the Compassion & Choices of Washington website.
+End of Life Washington has an excellent Advance Directive and also an Alzheimer’s Disease and Dementia Mental Health Directive.
+See the “quick links” on the website.
 Some other states also recognize and accept these documents.
 Click to see Robb Miller’s discussion about the End of Life Washington Health Directive and Alzheimer’s Disease and Dementia Mental Health Advance Directive.
+1-877-222-2816

 - Compassion & Choices (the national organization)